 - Digital Technologies

-Workshops operate with an open door policy, with students coming and going as they please.
+Workshops operate with an open door policy, and students coming and going as they please.
 You’ll see the results of previous experimentations everywhere, from little plastic figures printed on one of our 3D printers to unusual ceramics lining the walls of our glaze laboratory.

 You’ll benefit from technical support that is second to none.
-Our technicians are passionate makers, who want you to think big and will help you find a way to achieve your goal.
+Our technicians are passionate makers who want you to think big, and will help you find a way to achieve your goal.

 You're likely to explore and experiment in workshops across the school.
 Work often overlaps into a variety of areas, and who are we to restrict you to one workshop or discipline?
 Our technical demonstrators enjoy a challenge and are happy to collaborate with each other and you to work out the best way to achieve your goal.